stanford-cs149/asst3/cloud_readme.md

 ## Creating a VM ##

 1. Log in to the [AWS EC2 dashboard](https://us-west-2.console.aws.amazon.com/ec2/home?region=us-west-2#Home).
-On the top right of the page, make sure you are on the `us-east-1` region.
+On the top right of the page, make sure you are on the same region that you requested the quota for (should be chosen randomly from `us-west-2`, `ap-northeast-1`, `ap-northeast-2`).
 ![Switch Region](handout/switch-region.png?raw=true)

 2. Now you're ready to create a VM instance.
 Click on the button that says `Launch instance`.